yogsototh/yblog/Scratch/fr/blog/Holy-Haskell-Starter.md

 [How to Start a New Haskell Project](http://jabberwocky.eu/2013/10/24/how-to-start-a-new-haskell-project/).

 While the article is very good, I lacked some minor informations[^1].
-As this is a process you might repeat often,
-I created a simple script to initialize a new Haskell project.
+Inspired by it, I created a simple script to initialize a new Haskell project.
-During the process I improved some things a bit:
+During the process I improved some things a bit.

-- use `Tasty` instead of `test-framework`
-- compile with `-Wall` option
-- use cabal sandbox
-- initialize a `.gitignore`

-And certainly other minor things.
-You should get the idea.

 [^1]: For example, you have to install the test libraries manually to use `cabal test`.

-If you do it manually the steps are:
+If want to use this script, the steps are:

 1. [Install Haskell](http://wwW.haskell.org/platform)
 2. Make sure you have the latest `cabal-install` (at least 1.18)